Benjamin Lucraft: Political life

-After the dissolution of the Reform League in 1869, Lucraft became an ardent advocate of the Education policy of the National Education League, and was rewarded by being selected as on eof the candidates for, and duly elected as one of the Members of the London School Board for the Division in which he had always lived – the old Borough of Finsbury.
+After the dissolution of the Reform League in 1869, Lucraft became an ardent advocate of the Education policy of the National Education League, and was rewarded by being selected as one of the candidates for, and duly elected as one of the Members of the London School Board for the Division in which he had always lived – the old Borough of Finsbury.
 The excellence of his work on the School Board for London is now admitted by everybody.
 He especially left his mark in connection with the questions of Technical Education, and the use of London Charities.
 Although strongly in favour of a purely secular system of education, he was a staunch supporter of the compromise arrived at in the earlier history of the Board.
 Mr Lucraft always took an independent view, and would not become a mere party man in all occasions.

 The other question was the substitution of Arbitration in lieu of war, a Peace Policy for all nations.
 He was one of the first members of the Workman's Peace Association, and was for some years its chairman.
 Lucraft was a true and loyal colleague, in council and out of it.
 He would never condescend to be in cliques, though his good nature sometimes was used for such purposes.
 But as soon as he saw the drift he manfully resumed his independent attitude.
 His regularity and punctuality were proverbial.
 Lucraft was at his post.
 In the open air, at meetings, or in the Committee Room, he was on duty.
 I think he loved speaking for its own sake, and yet he could sit quietly and record his vote if silence was thought to be best.
 But "in the Park", or in Trafalgar Square, or on his own more familiar ground – Clerkenwell Green – Lucraft was always to the front, and I must add was always welcome.
 Lucraft was much respected for his high character in the Borough in which he lived, which was testified again and again by his repeated re-elections to the School Board for London."